reactive/data-client/docs/core/getting-started/data-dependency.md

 import HooksPlayground from '@site/src/components/HooksPlayground';
 import ConditionalDependencies from '../shared/\_conditional_dependencies.mdx';

-Make your components reusable by binding the data where you need it with the one-line [useSuspense()](../api/useSuspense.md).
+Make your components reusable by binding the data where you need it with the one-line [useSuspense()](../api/useSuspense.md), which guarantees data like [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).

 <Tabs
 defaultValue="Single"